 Right now is a great time to get out and inspect your property.
 Check around your stoop, deck, shed, or anywhere else a skunk could burrow to make a den.
 Clear away brush or remove wood piles which are also places of harborage.
 Deck screening is recommended to keep animals from burrowing underneath your porch or deck.
 You can dig a shallow trench and bury the screening several inches beneath ground level.

 Make sure that your window wells are covered.
 It’s best to use good quality window well covers, the kind that you can stand on.
 The Lake Forest Police often receive calls from residents because a skunk or other animal has fallen into the window well and can’t get out.
 If this happens, a do-it-yourself method of extraction is simply to place a 2x4 into the opening to make a ramp so the animal can climb out.
-Click here for the complete article.
+You can read the complete article here.